Tommaso Aversa: Biography

 Tommaso Aversa was born in Mistretta, Sicily, in 1623.
-Early in life, he moved to Palermo where he studied classics.
+In his youth, he moved to Palermo where he studied classics.
 He became interested in poetry and drama under the guidance of Ortensio Scammacca.

-He was still very young when the publication of Pyramus and Thisbe, an idyll in the Sicilian language, was favorably accepted by the public.
-His most famous work Le notti di Palermu (1638), a comedy written in Sicilian, is considered one of the most important works of 16th-century theater of the region.
+He was still very young when the publication of Pyramus and Thisbe, an idyll in the Sicilian language, gained interest from the public, which greatly influenced his work.
+His most famous work Le notti di Palermu (1638), a comedy written in Sicilian, is considered one of the most important works of 16th-century theatre of the region.
 The play is also the oldest preserved text of theater in the Sicilian language.
-A few years before his death, between 1645 and 1660, he translated into Sicilian Virgil's Aeneid turning it into octaves and publishing it in three volumes.
+A few years before his death, between 1645 and 1660, he translated Virgil's Aeneid into Sicilian, turning it into octaves and publishing it in three volumes.

 Aversa was a member of the “Accademia dei Riaccesi,” with the pseudonym of Arido (the Arid).
 He rapidly rose to prominence; both intellectuals and aristocrats respected him, and among his patrons and friends in Palermo, there were Cardinal Archbishop Giannettino Doria, Luigi Moncada, Duke of Montalto, and Diego of Aragon, Duke of Terranova.
 Aversa became so close to the latter that, at his particular request, he accompanied the Duke to Spain.
 From Spain, they traveled to Vienna and Rome.
-Don Diego always acted as an ambassador of the king of Spain, and Aversa was immediately introduced to some of the most distinguished men in Europe.
+Don Diego acted as an ambassador of the King of Spain, and Aversa was immediately introduced to some of the most distinguished men in Europe.
 In Rome, he became a member of “Umoristi” and “Anfistili”, where he was known as L’Esaltato (the Exalted).

 After his wife's death, Aversa took the holy orders.
 After his consecration, he immediately returned to Palermo and was designated chaplain of Santa Maria del Fornice by the new archbishop, Pietro Jerónimo Martínez y Rubio.

 From that moment until the end of his life, he devoted himself to literary occupations.
 He died of apoplexy on April 3, 1663.

 Writings

 Among Aversa's works, the greatest is a translation of the Aeneid of Virgil into Sicilian rhymes.
-Most of the rest of his operas are tragedies or comedies.
+Most of his remaining works are tragedies or comedies.

 The following is a list of his works in order of date of composition: